dillonkearns/talks/types-without-borders/types-without-borders.md

 ^ Unchecked assumptions flow deep.

-# Validate Assumptions
+# With Uncertainty

 ![original](./img/run-fix.jpg)

 ^ Not what we signed up for!

-# We Prefer Guarantees!
+# With Certainty

 ![original](./img/compile-fix.jpg)